Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Ill-posedness

-Our next step is to characterize the behavior of the finite sample estimator $\hat h_{\lambda}$, i.e., $\|\hat h_{\lambda} - h_*\|_{L_2(X)}$.
-To this end, we first note that stage 1 in 2SLS aims at estimating the CME $F_*$.
-The CME $F_*$ induces a subspace of $\cH_X$.
-Specifically, if we introduce the following covariance operator
+Our next step is to characterize the behavior of the KIV estimator, by bounding $\|\hat h_{\lambda,\xi} - h_*\|_{L_2(X)}$.
+Stage~1 in 2SLS estimates the conditional mean embedding $F_*$, and $F_*$ determines which directions in $\cH_X$ are statistically visible from the instrument.
+To make this precise, define the covariance operator